Capernaum (film): Plot

 One day, while at Souk Al Ahad, where Aspro is based, Zain meets a young girl named Maysoun.
 Maysoun is a Syrian refugee and claims that Aspro has agreed to send her to Sweden.
 Zain demands that Aspro send him to Sweden as well, which Aspro agrees to do if Zain gives him Yonas.
 After the landlord has locked him out of Rahil's house where all his money and things are, Zain reluctantly agrees and leaves Yonas with him.
 Aspro tells him that he will need some form of identification to become a refugee.
-Zain returns to his parents and demands they give him his identification, to which they laughingly tell him he doesn't have any.
+Zain returns to his parents and demands they give him his identification, to which they laughingly tell him he does not have any.
 Having disowned him for leaving, they kick him out of their house, but not before revealing that Sahar had recently died due to difficulties with her pregnancy.
 Furious, Zain takes a large knife, runs out the house and stabs Assad.
 Zain is arrested and sentenced to five years at Roumieh Prison.

 While in prison, during a visit from his mother, Zain learns that Souad is pregnant yet again and plans to name the child Sahar.
 Disgusted by his mother's lack of remorse for his sister's death, he tells her not to visit again, calling her "heartless".
 During a TV show requesting call-in commentary on child abuse, Zain contacts the media and says that he is tired of parents neglecting their children and plans to sue his own parents for continuing to have children when they cannot take care of them.
 When the judge asks him what he wants from his parents, he says "I want them to stop having children", as he does not want the rest of his surviving siblings or any other children that his parents may have in the future to suffer the same neglect and abuse that he and Sahar both endured.
 Zain also alleges that Aspro is adopting children illegally and mistreating them; the court then rules in Zain's favor, with Zain winning the case and gaining justice for Sahar's death.
 Aspro's house is raided and the children and parents are reunited, including Yonas and Rahil.